ausmeyer/intro-biostats-epi/index.md

 --- &radio2
 ## Question #14

-Within the context of this study, approximately how long on average would it take for a female physician to save a patient if we no longer allowed male physicians to treat general medicine patients?
+Within the context of this study, if we no longer allowed men to treat general medicine patients approximately how long on average would it take for a female physician to save a patient that otherwise would have died under the previous treatment system?

 1. 2 months
 2. 8 months